 To enable regular and whole class teaching of Computing the school has a designated IT Suite with 30 desktop computers.
-Each teacher has access to a bank of networked laptops and Learnpads.
-Each member of teaching staff has a class computer and kindle.
-EYFS teachers have an ipad.
+Each teacher has access to a bank of networked iPads.
+Each member of teaching staff has a class computer and a class iPad.
 Every class has an interactive board linked to a main computer on the school network.
 Every class has a visualiser.